 Consider adding bells or small, colorful toys like building blocks or beads to make a swing even more appealing to a parrot, which will encourage regular use.
 Also, regularly interact with the parrot.

 Introducing a swing to a young and playful parrot will promote an active and healthy lifestyle, enabling it to exercise and develop strong foot, leg, and chest muscles.

 This reduces the risk of arthritis and other musculoskeletal disorders as the bird ages.

 Parrots have a natural inclination to move whenever possible.
-Providing a swing in a cage will stop a bird from growing frustrated, staving off boredom, stereotypies, and unwelcome aggression.
+Providing a swing in a cage will prevent a bird from growing frustrated and stave off boredom, stereotypies, and unwelcome aggression.

 Swings also offer benefits that enrich the life of a captive bird.
 In addition to simulating the experience of flight within the safe confines of a cage, swings can help parrots exercise and develop strong muscles.

-Smaller members of the psittacine family, like budgies, lovebirds, and parrotlets, will enjoy this addition to a cage most.
+Smaller members of the psittacine family, like budgies, lovebirds, and parrotlets, will most enjoy this addition.
 Larger parrots may enjoy swings, but additional safety measures must be introduced.

 A swing is recommended if a parrot has never learned to fly or has clipped wings.